Lovely Momhood

 8. Red Light, Green Light

-Instructions: Have all kids stand next to each other in a straight line.
-Stand across the room and say, “green light”.
-At your command all kids can “walk” forward.
-When you say, “red light” all kids must stop at once.
-Whoever is still moving after the “red light” command must go back to the starting line.
-The child who makes it to the finish line first, wins.
+Instructions: Have all the kids stand beside each other in a straight line.
+Stand across the room and say, “Green light.”
+At your command, all the kids can “walk” forward.
+When you say, “Red light,” all the kids must stop immediately.
+Whoever is still moving after the “red light” command must return to the starting line.
+The child who makes it to the finish line first wins.

-Bowling is such a fun thing to do, and kids of all ages love to do it.
-If you have a children bowling play set is time to put it to good use.
+Bowling is so much fun, and kids of all ages love it.
+If you have a children’s bowling playset, it’s time to put it to good use.

 If you don’t, no worries.
-Set up a plastic cup pyramid and allow your kids to take turns knocking down the cups with a medium size ball.
-In our case we used these recycled Mac and Cheese bowls I have been saving for the last few months.
+Set up a plastic cup pyramid and allow your kids to take turns knocking down the cups with a medium-sized ball.
+We used these recycled Mac and Cheese bowls, which I have been saving for the last few months.

 10. The sticky spider web

-This indoor games is so much fun and all you need is a good old roll of painter’s tape and tissue paper!
+This indoor game is so much fun, and all you need is a good old roll of painter’s tape and tissue paper!

-Instructions: Simply find a door frame where you stick a long piece of tape from side to side.
-Continue doing this as you a create a spider web pattern.
-Once you have the desired shape, crumble a baseball-size pieces of tissue paper (gift wrapping) and hand them to each child.
-Taking turns, the kids will try to aim at the sticky spider web with hopes of landing their ball.
-Whoever gets more landing in 10 tries, wins!
+Instructions: Find a door frame where you stick a long piece of tape from side to side.
+Continue doing this as you create a spider web pattern.
+Once you have the desired shape, crumble baseball-sized pieces of tissue paper (gift wrapping) and hand them to each child.
+Taking turns, the kids will aim at the sticky spider web, hoping to land their ball.
+Whoever gets more landing in 10 tries wins!

 My kids LOVE to go through this tape maze.
 Get creative with the strings of tape and make it challenging.
-To make it even more exciting, use a timer and have them beat their own record.
+Use a timer to make it even more exciting and have them beat their record.

-The only rule, no tape can come off the wall.
+The only rule is that no tape can come off the wall.

-The bean bag toss is another family favorite AND is a great game for school age skills to practice adding as they will be doing so to count their final score.
-No need to have the bean bag toss game to enjoy this game, you can make your own version.
+The bean bag toss is another family favorite and is an excellent game for school-age children to practice adding, as they will be doing so to count their final score.
+You don’t need to have the bean bag toss game to enjoy this game; you can make your version.

-Tape 6 construction papers on the floor (different color), with 3 different scores.
-If you don’t have anything that resembles a bean bag, simply make your own with a small piece of fabric, beans, needle and thread.
+Tape 6 construction papers (different colors) on the floor, with three scores.
+If you don’t have anything that resembles a bean bag, make your own with a small piece of fabric, beans, needles, and thread.

-Instructions: Have your kids take turns tossing the bean bag from a designated “throw line”.
-If more than half of the bean bag lands in a score card, write the points down on a piece of paper.
-Whoever has the most points after 5 tosses, wins!
-This a great math game for kids as well.
+Instructions: Have your kids take turns tossing the bean bag from a designated “throw line.”
+If over half of the bean bag lands in a scorecard, write the points on paper.
+Whoever has the most points after five tosses wins!
+This is a great math game for kids as well.

-Simply, place a laundry basket, or a toy cubby across the room and have the kids take turn to toss the bean bag.
-Whoever makes the most bean bag shots in 10 tries, wins the game.
+Place a laundry basket or a toy cubby across the room, and have the kids take turns tossing the bean bag.
+The winner is whoever makes the most bean bag shots in 10 tries.

 The activity cube is a super fun and versatile activity.
-It allows you to change the activities on the cube based of your child age and activity preference.
+You can change the activities on the cube based on your child’s age and activity preference.
 Your cube activities can include anything from exercises to math questions.

-Instructions: The easiest way to make an activity cube is to find a small (squared) cardboard box around the house and wrap it in gift wrapping paper.
+How to make the activity cube: The easiest way is to find a small (squared) cardboard box around the house and wrap it in gift wrapping paper.
 The pantry is a great place to look.
-Then, attach your activity papers on each side of the box.
+Then, attach your activity papers to each side of the box.

 Instructions: Have your child roll the die and complete the activity that it lands on.